dsanson/dsanson.github.com/301f2010/syllabus.markdown

 Please include "301" in the subject line of your email and your full name somewhere in the body of your email.

-Before you dash of an email, take a moment to think about whether or not it is appropriate to do so.
+Before you dash off an email, take a moment to think about whether or not it is appropriate to do so.
 For example,

 +   Don't email me to ask what happened in a class you missed (get notes from a classmate).
 +   Do email me if you are sick or have a genuine emergency and need to miss class or have missed class.